eth_getCode - BNB Smart Chain

 Type: String

-Description: The address of the smart contract for which the code is being requested.
+Description: The address of the contract to retrieve the code from.

-Default/Supported Values: Must be a valid Ethereum address in hexadecimal format, starting with "0x".
+Supported Values: A valid Ethereum address prefixed with "0x".

 Type: String

-Description: The block number, block hash, or one of the predefined block tags ("latest", "earliest", "pending") to specify the state of the blockchain from which to retrieve the code.
+Description: The block number, or one of the string tags "latest", "earliest", or "pending", to specify the block context for the code retrieval.

-Default/Supported Values: "latest", "earliest", "pending", or a specific block number/hash in hexadecimal format.
+Supported Values: "latest", "earliest", "pending", or a specific block number in hexadecimal format prefixed with "0x".

 Request Example